cemheren/infinite/README.md

 > sudo python3 azurefiles.py cache mount

 # is it stable?
-No. I will make it much better in couple of weeks.
+Somewhat.
+I wouldn't try it on anything you won't be ok with losing.

 # notes
 This project is not affiliated with Microsoft or Azure.
 It's by any means not supported officially.